egovernment/eregistrations/README.md

 It's important to add that idea is to write JavaScript in most _natural_ for JavaScript way.
 JavaScript is neither strictly OOP or strictly functional language, it's somewhere between.
 It's best to take all that's suitable from both worlds, but without getting too far.
 We don't struggle to write JavaScript as it's Java, and we don't struggle to write it as it's Haskell.

-_"Choose native"_ approach applies also to all other API's.
+Similar approach applies also to all other JavaScript API's.
 We use native HTML5 for things that we used to program with JavaScript in old days.
 We configure animations with CSS3 transitions (not with JavaScript).
 Old browsers won't get that, but as far as it's just enriching sugar, it's not important.
 There's no need to provide fireworks to e.g. IE7 or IE8.
-Instead [we care about progressive enhancement](http://jakearchibald.com/2013/progressive-enhancement-still-important/), we assure that application is accessible and fully functional in old browsers.
+Instead [we care about progressive enhancement](http://jakearchibald.com/2013/progressive-enhancement-still-important/) and assure that application is accessible and fully functional in old browsers.

 ### Modules system

 We use Node.js style modules system.
-It is best modules system that JS (and probably whole programming world) currently has.
-With [npm](https://npmjs.org/) and [semantic versioning](http://semver.org/) on board we're free of dependency resolution problems that are eminent to corresponding (and already powerful) systems in other popular languages.
+It is best modules system that JS currently has, with [npm](https://npmjs.org/) and [semantic versioning](http://semver.org/) on board we're free of dependency resolution problems that are eminent to corresponding (and already powerful) systems in other popular languages.

 _If you're more familiar with AMD/Require.js, you need to be aware that Require.js is very different and has not much to do with `require` as introduced earlier with CommonJS (then Node.js).
 In comparison with Node.js, AMD cross-modules dependency resolution style is quite limited and unnecessary complex.
-Same when speaking of lazy loading, which should not be done as low level as per Node.js module._
+Same when speaking of lazy loading, which should not be done as low level as per Node.js module.
+See [comparison section in Webmake documentation](https://github.com/medikoo/modules-webmake#comparison-with-other-solutions)_

-Node.js modules style is also closest to native JavaScript modules that will be brought with ES6 by end of 2013.
-It's likely, that when standard will be coined sometime next year we will switch from Node.js modules to native ES6 modules.
+Node.js modules style is also close to native JavaScript modules that should have first specified version by end of 2013.
+It's likely, that at some point, when standard will be coined we will switch from Node.js modules to native ES6 modules.

 We use [Webmake](https://github.com/medikoo/modules-webmake#modules-webmake) to bundle Node.js modules for browser.

 Modularization of eRegistrations application is very fine-grain, e.g. Lomas user application is bundled out of over 400 individual JavaScript files (modules).
 When designing modules we try to follow [Unix philosophy rules](http://en.wikipedia.org/wiki/Unix_philosophy).
-Currently most popular web tools, are not exactly there.
-Usually they're big or medium libraries, kept in one big file.

 All modules/packages we use are explained in recommended reading order in [Architecture](#architecture) section.
-Later when you are more familiar with how things works, you can refer to [list of all modules in alphabetical order](#list-of-all-packages-alphabetical).
+Later when you are more familiar with how things works, you can refer to [list of all modules in alphabetical order](#alphabetical-list-of-all-core-packages).

 ### Quality maintenance

-We guard code quality with [XLint](https://github.com/medikoo/xlint) it's actually just CLI for linter of choice that allows us to keep all settings in external and single configuration file (_.lint_).
-Additionally it understands _.gitignore_ rules and has other nice goodies like live console.
+We guard code quality with [XLint](https://github.com/medikoo/xlint).
+It's actually just CLI for linter of choice, which allows us to keep all settings in external and single configuration file _(.lint)_.
+Additionally it understands _.gitignore_ rules and provides other nice goodies like live console.

 Our XLint setup is configured to lint code with modified versions of both [JSLint](http://www.jslint.com/) and [JSHint](http://www.jshint.com/).
 Why both?
-Thing is that JSLint does nice white-space check, and that is broken in JSHint, and JSHint informs about any unused variables and such option is not present in	JSLint.
+Thing is that JSLint does nice white-space check, which is broken in JSHint, and JSHint informs about any unused variables and such option is not present in	JSLint.
 Ideal solution would be to use one well configurable and powerful tool, but there's none such on horizon yet.

 One limitation for timebeing is that we need to fire JSHint and JSlint validation with separate runs (reports are not cumulated into one).
 So, to see JSLint report do: